 It helps for applications for reasonable adjustments to be made as early as possible, so you have time to embed these adjustments and help your learners feel more confident and comfortable about how their end-point assessment will take place.
 If a learner identifies with a learning need in literacy or numeracy, reasonable adjustments may be required to support the completion of their English and Maths functional skills requirement.
-If a learner needs help at work, they may be able to get help from Access to Work funding.
+If a learner is completing an apprenticeship and needs help at work, they may be able to get help from Access to Work funding.
 If the learner is happy for the information to be shared and provides their consent, any adjustments the learner receives on-programme can be shared with their employer to provide a more joined-up approach.
 However, learners are under no obligation to share this information.

 The modules the learner receives focus on specific tasks, scenarios or skills that the learner may find more difficult based on their cognitive learning needs.
 For example, a learner who struggles with their executive function would be given modules around using critical thinking to solve problems and how to make responsible decisions at work to support better problem solving and reasoning skills.

 Staff and learners can access our platform online at any time from any device.